-Whether you’ve had a particularly stressy day at work that has lead to tears of frustration or a heart-to-heart with a friend has brought on an attack of the waterworks, it’s likely that crying in front of someone else will have been followed with a mumbling apology.
+Mellor certainly isn't the only one to follow up a public show of emotion with the word "sorry".
+Whether you’ve had a particularly stressful day at work that's resulted in tears of frustration or a heart-to-heart with a friend has brought on an attack of the waterworks, it’s likely that crying in front of someone else will have been followed by an apology.

-Crying is a part of normal, every day life, it’s something we all do, particularly when we’re feeling sad about the death of a friend, why then do we feel we should apologise for it?
+Crying is a part of normal, every day life, it’s something we all do, particularly when we’re feeling sad, frustrated or overwhelmed, why then do we feel we should apologise for it?

-According to Natasha Bray, a Rapid Transformation Coach and psychology expert we need to look back to our childhoods to understand why we feel the need to say sorry for sobbing.
+Natasha Bray, a rapid transformation coach and psychology expert says we need to look back to our childhoods to understand why we feel the need to say sorry for sobbing.

 Bray says what confuses things further is that we may also have been praised or treated nicely when we stop crying.

-“We are taught from a young age that crying is not allowed, and not crying is rewarded, which means our young mind develops beliefs such as ‘It's not safe to cry’ and ‘Crying is weak.’
+“We are taught from a young age that crying is not allowed, which means our young mind develops beliefs such as ‘it's not safe to cry’ and ‘crying is weak.’

-Dr Earim Chaudry, Medical Director, Manual believes men in particular feel the need to follow up their tears with an explanatory apology.
+Dr Earim Chaudry, medical director for male health platform, Manual believes men in particular feel the need to follow up their tears with an explanatory apology.

 “From a very young age, boys are taught that tears are a mark of failure and an inability to manage their own emotions,” he explains.